grocerygoose/.github/.github/ISSUE_TEMPLATE/refactor.md

 ---
 name: refactor
-about: Use this template for tracking new features.
+about: Use this template for requesting a rework of existing functionality.
 title: "[SOLUTION]"
 labels: refactor
 assignees: gtshepard
 ---

-# 🚨 Problem
+# 🚨Problem

 # 💡Solution